 The credit processing system can be confusing for new merchants that are attempting to open merchant accounts.
-Reality is that if your business is in an industry tabbed as ‘high risk’ by the traditional banking systems opening a merchant account can be difficult.
+The reality is that if your business is in an industry tabbed as ‘high risk’ by the traditional banking systems opening a merchant account can be difficult.
 Unforeseen hurdles will spring up and there will be disadvantages affecting your business.

 The ‘High Risk’ Stigma